 In order to bridge the widening opportunity gap and help more New Yorkers find quality jobs, we must first understand the complex forces shaping our urban workforce.
 CSS is a trusted source of information and analysis on poverty and employment trends in New York City.
 We put this insight to work by proposing actionable policy solutions that improve economic opportunities for poor and marginalized New Yorkers.

-The CSS Office of Legal Counsel has represented low-income New Yorkers ever since its inception.
+The CSS Legal Department has represented low-income New Yorkers ever since its inception.
 Early legal battles concerned voting rights for people of color, environmental justice, and public housing and benefits for people with mental illnesses.

 More than a million working New Yorkers—most often low-wage workers—lack even a single day of paid leave to care for their own or a family member’s health.
 As a result, they are either forced to work sick, spreading illness to co-workers and customers, or risk the loss of a paycheck or even their jobs.
 CSS has vigorously advocated for a paid sick days standard for all New York City workers.